ysoh286/honours-project-2017/detailed-notes.md

 - Think about: who's your audience, how much time do they have, what are their goals?
 Does interaction help?

 Common interactions:
-- Brushing
+- brushing
-- Identification
+- identification
 - scaling
 - linking

-- People spend more time on analysing the data, and need tools to help them visualise the data easily (hence a boom in HTMLwidgets and R interfaces to JavaScript libraries) - Sievert points this out in a recent [blog post]().
+- People spend more time on analysing the data, and need tools to help them visualise the data easily (hence the increasing number of HTMLwidgets and R interfaces to JavaScript libraries) - Sievert points this out in a recent [blog post](https://cpsievert.me/2017/06/13/developing-tools-for-exploratory-visualization/).
-- What if you could create your own interactive visual in R more deeply rather than just generate standard plots? (e.g. to specific problems such as explaining 'rejection sampling' in Bayesian statistics, or Chris's animation for explaining bar charts...) - The current solution for this is you have to learn D3 or some JavaScript library outside of R, or work your way around using Shiny.
+- What if you could create your own interactive visual in R more deeply rather than just generate standard plots? (e.g. to specific problems such as explaining 'rejection sampling' in Bayesian statistics, or Chris's animation for explaining bar charts...) - A solution for this is you have to learn D3 or some JavaScript library outside of R, or work your way around using Shiny.
 The problem could be too broad to tackle...
 - More standalone solutions for linking plots together (Shiny does linking fine, but it's not entirely shareable - you need to host it on a server, and either: you host it on shinyapps.io (for a limited time),  build your own, or you pay $$ for its service)

-(My own thought: There's sometimes a disconnect between maths/stats theory and what's happening to our data or when we put theory into practice.
-Sometimes we compute values, but we don't know where they come from or we take them for granted.)

 **2. What problems have we found with existing tools and how can we solve them?**
-- Solutions that do not require a knowledge of web tech create standard, non-extensive plots
+- Existing solutions do not require a knowledge of web tech create standard, non-extensive plots (just R)
 - Users may demand for standalone solutions rather than those that connect to R (i.e. No shiny)
 - More fluid changes/transitions (crosstalk is still an 'awkward solution' with plotly)
 -  A way of visualizing and interacting with large datasets (where to store the data, how to display it?)